towynlin/jruby.github.com/www/contribute.markdown

       ant jar
       ant test

+**Check out the Hacking Guide** - NaHi built an [awesome Prezi fly-through tour of the JRuby codebase][prezi].
+Take a look through it for getting bearings with the codebase.

 **Report Bugs** - Our bug tracker uses Atlassian JIRA.
 Please report anything you think is a bug!
 Performance problems are considered bugs, so please report those too.

 - **Bug Tracker**: [**Browse**]({{ site.urls.jira }})